kgar/foundry-vtt-tidy-5e-sheets/To Do.md

 - [ ] Port the functionality of `applyLocksNpcSheet()`
 - [ ] Port the functionality of `applyLocksVehicleSheet()`
 - [ ] Port the functionality of `applyLocksItemSheet()`

+## Modules

+Evaluate module integration and think about better (API-centric) ways to support other modules.
+Require the module developers to interface with Tidy if they wish to add things to the sheet.
+I will NOT match the structure of the D&D 5e default sheets.

+- [ ] src_scss_modules.scss
+- [ ] src_scss\dark_dark-modules.scss

 > **Note**
 > The system won't let the user actually make any changes to the character sheet when it's not editable to that user.
 This is only to help prevent frustration.